Fred Carter: Philadelphia 76ers

+Milwaukee Bucks

+Carter finished the 1976–77 season as a reserve guard for the Bucks, playing in 47 games.
+Carter averaged 18.6 minutes and 8.3 points per game.
+His missed some games for the Bucks in the second half of December after suffering a sprained ankle.
+This became Carter's final season.
+The Bucks informed Carter that he did not fit into the Bucks' plans for the 1977–78 season, and so Carter did not report to training camp.
+The Bucks waived Carter in September 1977.

 Over the course of his NBA playing career Carter scored 9,271 points, averaging 15.2 points a game, with a 42.5 field goal percentage.
+He averaged 3.9 rebounds, 3.5 assists, and 1.2 steals per game over his career.
+In 28 career playoff games, he averaged 34.8 minutes, 15.9 points, 4.4 rebounds, 2.7 assists, and 1.3 steals per game.

-Coaching
+Coaching career

-Mount St. Mary's Women's team
+Mount St. Mary's women's team

 Carter came back to the Mount when he was hired to coach the women's basketball team in April 1978.
 He wound up putting in more time coaching than when he was a player.
 Phelan said Carter worked the women's team harder than Phelan worked the men's team.
-Carter took the team to a 19-12 record in the 1978-1979 season, and a place in the Eastern AIAW Division II tournament (coming in fourth); an 18-9 record in the 1979-1980 season (coming in third in Eastern AIAW Division II tournament); and a 23-11 record in 1980-1981 (coming in third in Eastern AIAW Division II tournament).
+Carter took the team to a 19–12 record in the 1978–79 season, and a place in the Eastern AIAW Division II tournament (coming in fourth); an 18–9 record in the 1979–80 season (coming in third in the Eastern AIAW Division II tournament); and a 23–11 record in 1980–81 (coming in the third in Eastern AIAW Division II tournament).
+Gene Shue was considering Carter for an assistant coaching job after Carter's playing career ended, but Carter told Shue he had already committed to coaching at Mount St. Mary's.